1.32.10 Reporting on Event-Related Spending

 Program Scope and Objectives

 1. Purpose: This IRM contains the event spending reporting requirements that Travel Management uses to prepare reports for the Department of the Treasury.
-This guidance applies to all events hosted or not hosted by the IRS including, but not limited to, conferences, training and meetings, and covers planning, attendance and approval requirements.
+This guidance applies to all events hosted or not hosted by the IRS including, but not limited to, conferences, training and meetings.
+This guidance covers planning, attendance and approval requirements.

 2. Audience: All business units